astropy/halotools/docs/model_building/model_components/phase_space_models/nfw_profile_tutorial.rst

 This section of the documentation provides background material and detailed implementation notes on the functions and methods of the `~halotools.empirical_models.phase_space_models.profile_models.NFWProfile` and `~halotools.empirical_models.phase_space_models.NFWPhaseSpace` models.
-Much of the functionality of these classes derives from the behavior defined in the `~halotools.empirical_models.phase_space_models.profile_models.AnalyticDensityProf` super-class.
-Here we only document
-the functionality and implementation that is unique to the `~halotools.empirical_models.phase_space_models.profile_models.NFWProfile` and `~halotools.empirical_models.phase_space_models.NFWPhaseSpace` models, and defer discussion of all super-class-derived behavior to the :ref:`profile_template_tutorial`.
+We will start out with an overview of the class design before moving into the analytical derivations of the code implementation.

 .. _nfw_phase_space_class_structure: